1.1 In these Terms:

 5.3.2 Appropriate any payment made by the Buyer to such of the Goods (or the Goods supplied under any other contract between the Buyer and the Seller) as the Seller may think fit (notwithstanding any purported appropriation by the Buyer);

-5.3.3 Charge the Buyer interest (both before and after any judgment) on the amount unpaid, at the rate of four per cent per annum above HSBC PLC base rate from time to time, until payment in full is made (a part of a month being treated as a full month for the purpose of calculating interest).
+5.3.3 Charge the Buyer interest (both before and after any judgment) on the amount unpaid, at the rate of eight per cent per annum above HSBC PLC base rate from time to time, until payment in full is made (a part of a month being treated as a full month for the purpose of calculating interest).

 5.3.4 Exercise its rights under clause 7.4.